jasonramirez/jasonramirez/app/views/posts/fixed_position_on_ios.md

 }
 ```

-==This will prevent the menubar from retracting (which might be very
+==This prevents the browser's menubar from retracting which allows for the fixed
-undesirable)== but it does improve the scrolling experience.
-It is a trade that
+elements to take their intended position.== It does improve the
-I am willing to make for the time being.
+scrolling experience, but it also leaves us with an omnipresent menubar.